Circle Line 6

 This will bring the total number of CCL stations to 33, including 12 interchange stations that connect to other rail lines.

-In January 2022, tunnelling works were completed for the Circle Line 6 (CCL6).
 A total of 23 new trains have also been purchased to cater for the expected increase in passenger volume when CCL6 commences operation in 2026.
-The first of these new CCL trains reached Singapore on 9 March 2022 and is now undergoing testing and commissioning works.
+The first batch of new CCL trains reached Singapore in March 2022 and is now undergoing testing and commissioning works.

 Number of stations